colbycheeze/colbycheeze.com/source/blog/2015-02-27-level-up-your-workflow-with-vim-and-tmux.html.markdown

 ### Setup
-If you are going to be using Vim / Tmux now, there are some basic defaults you will want to get set up such as copy paste support, color themes, etc.
+> If you are going to be using Vim / Tmux now, there are some basic defaults you
+> will want to get set up such as copy paste support, color themes, etc.

-First off, I suggest that if you have a Mac you use Thoughtbot's "laptop" setup which puts together some sensible defaults AND installs a ton of great apps for developing in Ruby.
+1. First off, I suggest that if you have a Mac you use Thoughtbot's "laptop" setup which puts together some sensible defaults AND installs a ton of great apps for developing in Ruby.
 They have a [script that does that on github]( https://github.com/thoughtbot/laptop ).

-Once you have everything set up (or just skip to this step), you can [take a look at their dotfiles.](https://github.com/thoughtbot/dotfiles) They have everything set up so that you add your own "local" changes to files appended with .local.
+2. Once you have everything set up (or just skip to this step), you can [take a look at their dotfiles.](https://github.com/thoughtbot/dotfiles) They have everything set up so that you add your own "local" changes to files appended with .local.
 I have followed this convention, just in case they update their repo in the future I can stay current without running into problems.

-These use something called [RCM](https://github.com/thoughtbot/rcm) to keep your dotfiles updated.
+3. Then use something called [RCM](https://github.com/thoughtbot/rcm) to keep your dotfiles updated.
 I recommend checking it out, as it would really suck to lose your local files and not have a backup!
 That said, here are [ my dotfiles ](https://github.com/colbycheeze/dotfiles).

 ### Level Up!
-Now that you have a solid base, it's time to level up further by customizing and extending your setup.
+> Now that you have a solid base, it's time to level up further by customizing and
+> extending your setup.
 At this point, the sky is the limit.
-Here are some great ideas for what to try next.
+Here are some great
+> ideas for what to try next.

 * This is a great [ list of plugins ](http://www.bestofvim.com/plugin/) to check out
 * Read the book [Learn Vimscript the hard